sidart/bizdom/_posts/2021-07-10-a-radio-brand-binaca.md

 ![](https://res.cloudinary.com/thebizdom-in/image/upload/v1625909035/bina_ktg2hr.jpg)
 Dr. Fresh owns the brand right for the breath spray, and market it as "Binaca – A Blast That Lasts".

+Today, Binaca is just part of fond childhood memories.